U.S. Federal Financial Aid

 October 1: The earliest date you can file the Free Application for Federal Student Aid (FAFSA) for the school year beginning next September.

-Procedures for TUJ Students
+External Scholarship Procedures for TUJ Students

-All federal financial aid and U.S.-based non-TUJ scholarships are processed at Main Campus.
+Arrow-Large All federal financial aid and U.S.-based non-TUJ scholarships are processed at Main Campus.
 U.S. Federal Financial Aid applicants with private scholarships must submit their award letter with their admission application documents.
 If you are subsequently awarded a private scholarship after being officially accepted to TUJ, please submit your award letter to the financial aid coordinator in the Office of Student Services and Engagement.

-Payments received at the Bursar's Office at Main Campus will be wired to TUJ and posted to your student account by the TUJ Bursar's Office.
+Arrow-Large Outside scholarship payments received at the Bursar's Office at Main Campus will be wired to TUJ and posted to your student account by the TUJ Bursar's Office.

 Releasing Your Student Record